Computing, ICT & E-Safety

 - Digital Communicators – who are digitally literate.

-These aims are covered through the threads of data handling, multimedia, e-safety, programming and learning about the uses of technology in our everyday lives.
+We have invested greatly in technology.
+With an ICT suite, hubs of PCs or laptops in every classroom and banks of iPads, our pupils are not short on access to equipment.
+Our curriculum aims are taught through the threads of data handling, multimedia, e-safety, programming and learning about the uses of technology in our everyday lives.
 Learning how to use ICT effectively goes on throughout the curriculum but learning about computing and how to create programs etc. is taught in discrete lessons.

 Click here to see how the content of the curriculum is covered for each key stage.